vladigleba/vladigleba.github.io/source/_posts/2014-03-14-deploying-rails-apps-part-2-setting-up-the-server.markdown

 [rbenv](https://github.com/sstephenson/rbenv) is a tool that helps you manage the Ruby versions installed on your system, thereby allowing you to easily switch between them.
 Whenever you want to play with a new version of Rails&mdash;without messing up your current setup&mdash;rbenv will come in handy.

 You may be familiar with another Ruby version manager called [RVM](https://rvm.io/).
 I used it myself for a while, before switching over to rbenv.
-It’s not that one is “better” than the other; it’s about which one is better suited for <em>your</em> needs.
+It’s not that one is “better” than the other; it’s about which one is better suited for *your* needs.
 I made the switch because rbenv is more lightweight than RVM, its design feels cleaner, and it has a cool name.

 rbenv will suite you well if you’re starting out; otherwise, install whatever best meets your needs.
 By the way, it’s worth mentioning that since rbenv is incompatible with RVM, you won’t be able to run them side by side.